-Before Garcia cut “Loser” for his eponymous 1972 solo debut, it was a Dead concert staple.
-Left to his own devices, Garcia transformed it into something far more melancholic than the band had ever managed on stage.
-A tale of a deadbeat gambler who’s just “10 gold dollars” away from desperation, it’s a vocal and musical triumph, with Garcia supplying all the instrumentation aside from percussion, which is ably supplied by Dead drummer Bill Kreutzmann.
+It was a Dead concert staple before Garcia cut “Loser” for his eponymous 1972 solo debut.
+Left to his own devices, Garcia transformed it into something far more melancholy than the band had ever managed on stage.
+A tale of a deadbeat gambler who’s just “10 gold dollars” away from desperation, it’s a vocal and musical triumph, with Garcia supplying all the instrumentation aside from percussion, which Dead drummer Bill Kreutzmann ably supplies.

 # 6 – Rubin and Cherise

 Recorded for the 1978 album Cats Under the Stars, “Rubin and Cherise” took Hunter and Garcia three long years to write.
 Was it worth the effort?
 Hell yes.
 Inspired by the film ” Black Orpheus,” this bittersweet tale of a New Orleans love triangle ranks as one of the pair’s most poignant and affecting collaborations.
 Who else but Hunter would think of using a mandolin melody as a metaphor for a lover’s voice?
 And who else but Garcia could deliver it so flawlessly?
 A joy.

 The 1980s weren’t a good time for Jerry Garcia.
 His addictions had grown to epic proportions, leading to conflicts with the band and increasingly shambolic live performances.
 It didn’t stop him from making some incredible music, though.
 On the titular track to the 1982 album Run For the Roses, he proved he could still deliver a sweet melody when the occasion called.
 Hunter’s lyrics take a sideways blow at his bandmate’s woes (“Reach for the sun, catch hold of the moon/They’re both too heavy, but what can you do?”) but Garcia’s honeyed vocals and dreamy guitar transforms the pain into a thing of beauty.